 Representing the 9th Congressional District of Houston, Texas

-On January 3, 2013, U.S. Representative Al Green took the oath of office to serve the people of Texas’ 9th Congressional District and began his fifth term in the United States House of Representatives.
-As a veteran civil rights advocate, he has dedicated his life to fighting for those in society whose voices, too often, are not heard.
+On January 3, 2017, U.S. Congressman Al Green took the oath of office to serve the people of Texas’ 9th Congressional District and began his seventh term in the United States House of Representatives.
+As a veteran civil rights advocate, he has fought for those in society whose voices, too often, are not heard.

-Congressman Green currently serves on the Financial Services Committee, where he sits on two subcommittees: Financial Institutions and Consumer Credit as well as Oversight and Investigations, where he holds the position of Ranking Member.
+Congressman Al Green currently serves on the Financial Services Committee.
+He serves on three subcommittees: Financial Institutions and Consumer Credit, Monetary Policy and Trade, as well as Oversight and Investigations, where he holds the position of Ranking Member.
 Within the Democratic Party he holds the position of Assistant Whip.

-After graduating from law school, Congressman Green co-founded and co-managed the law firm of Green, Wilson, Dewberry, and Fitch.
-In 1977, he was appointed judge of a Harris County, Texas Justice Court, where he served for 26 years before retiring in 2004.
-Throughout his career, Congressman Green has enjoyed the respect of his colleagues as well as a wide cross-section of community leaders, who have praised his legal skills, impeccable character, and ability to work with people of diverse backgrounds.
+After graduating from law school, Congressman Al Green co-founded and co-managed the law firm of Green, Wilson, Dewberry, and Fitch.
+In 1977, he was appointed Justice of the Peace in Harris County, Texas, where he served for 26 years before retiring in 2004.
+Throughout his career, Congressman Al Green has enjoyed the respect of his colleagues as well as a wide cross-section of community leaders, who have praised his legal skills, impeccable character, and ability to work with people of diverse backgrounds.